AD-pap899-SC25/SC25-STOF-AD/README.md

 # STOF

-This folder contains the system prototype of STOF (pap899) at SC '25, titled "STOF: Optimizing Sparse Transformer via Flexible Masking and Operator Fusion on GPU", including the scripts for reproducingand plotting the results in the paper.
+This folder contains the system prototype of STOF (pap899) at SC '25, titled "STOF: Optimizing Sparse Transformer via Flexible Masking and Operator Fusion on GPU", including the scripts for reproducing and plotting the results in the paper.

 ## Abstract